 Now Let Us Look At Freedom Day Trading Website

-Their website just hit two years by days.
+Their website just hit two years.
 It’s a simple website with not a lot of data on it.

 On the Freedom Day Trading website, at the top, there is a video explaining what they do.
 It’s a service that is supposed to help people day trade by attending training courses.